seanpmaxwell/jet-schema/README.md

 If you want a library that includes all kinds of special functions for validating things other than objects, **jet-schema** is probably not for you.
 However, the vast majority of projects I've worked on have involved implementing lots of type-checking functions specific to the needs of that project.
 For example, maybe the email format that's built into the library is different than the one your application needs.
 Instead of of having to dig into the library's features to validate using your custom method, with **jet-schema** you can just pass your method.
 <br/>

-> If you're open to `jet-schema` but think writing your own validator functions could be a hassle, you can copy-n-paste the file (https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts) into your application and add/remove validators as needed.
+> If you're open to `jet-schema` but think writing your own validator functions could be a hassle, you can copy-n-paste the file (https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts) into your application and add/remove/edit validators as needed.

 Reasons to use Jet-Schema 😎
+- Use your own validator-functions with schema-validation (this is why I wrote it).
 - TypeScript first!
 - Quick, terse, simple, easy-to-use (you can probably learn every feature in like 30 minutes).
 - Much smaller and less complex than most schema-validation libraries.
 - Typesafety works both ways, you can either force a schema structure using a pre-defined type OR you can infer a type from a schema.
 - `new` and `test` functions provided automatically on every new schema.
 - Provides a `transform` wrapper function to modify values before validating them.
 - Default values can be set globally on initial setup or with the `setDefault` wrapper.
-Default values can be set for required properties and will be used for partials passed to the `new` function.
 - Works client-side or server-side.
 - Enums can be used for validation.
 - `Date` constructor can be used to automatically transform and validate any valid date value.